 - Try smaller feedings, more frequently throughout the day.

-- Follow an eat play sleep schedule and avoid feeding baby 30 minutes before sleep.
+- Stop nursing your baby to sleep.
+Instead, follow an eat play sleep routine and avoid feeding your baby 30 minutes before sleep.

 - Make it a smaller feeding with lots of breaks for burping to keep baby’s tummy from getting overly full or gassy.

 - Avoid super active play right before sleep.
 Be sure baby has been sitting up for a while without pressure on their belly.

 - The best swaddle for a reflux baby is one that isn’t too tight around their midsection.